The Memory Of Water

 Project timeline 2019-2025

-Instead of giving up on the project, we decided to focus on alternative ways of complementing it.
-In September 2020 we had a residency in Lofoten, Norway, and created a series of photography and short films.
-In September 2021 and 2023 the project team traveled to Iceland, where we focused on making an art film and photography collection.
-In May 2022 we went to Gotland to create another, shorter art film, dedicated to the Baltic Sea.
-The photos have been already presented in exhibitions, and the art films are still in post-production.
-Moreover, in July 2021 at the World Bodypainting Festival in Klagenfurt, we presented a performance/installation at the exhibition of Vilija’s Vitkute artworks created for The Memory of Water.
+Rather than giving up, we decided to explore alternative ways to continue the project.
+In September 2020, we had a residency in Lofoten, Norway, where we created a series of photographs and short films.
+In September 2021 and 202, the project team traveled to Iceland, focusing on making art film and a photography collection.
+In May 2022, we went to Gotland to create the short film "Halo-cline," dedicated to the Baltic Sea.
+The photos have already been presented in exhibitions, while the art films are in post-production.
+In 2023, we returned to Iceland a smaller team to complete the film production.
+In 2024, we held several artist residencies in the Azores, Sweden, Norway, where we created performances and exhibitions, culminating in a grand premiere.